oemof/oemof-solph/doc/oemof_solph.rst

     b_el = solph.Bus(label='electricity')
     b_th = solph.Bus(label='heat')

-    solph.LinearTransformer(
+    solph.Transformer(
         label='pp_chp',
-        inputs={b_gas: Flow(discrete=DiscreteFlow())},
+        inputs={b_gas: Flow()},
-        outputs={b_el: Flow(nominal_value=30, binary=BinaryFlow()),
+        outputs={b_el: Flow(nominal_value=30,
+                            nonconvex=NonConvex()),
                  b_th: Flow(nominal_value=40)},
         conversion_factors={b_el: 0.3, b_th: 0.4})

-The created LinearTransformer will now force the flow variable of its input (gas) to be of the domain discrete, i.e. {min, ...
-10, 11, 12, ..., max}.
-The BinaryFlow() object of the 'electrical' flow will create a 'status' variable for the flow.
+The NonConvex() object of the electrical output of the created LinearTransformer will create a 'status' variable for the flow.
-This will be used to model for example Pmin/Pmax constraints if the attribute `min` of the flow is set.
+This will be used to model for example minimal/maximal power production constraints if the attributes `min`/`max` of the flow are set.
 It will also be used to include start up constraints and costs if corresponding attributes of the class are provided.
-For more information see the API of the BinaryFlow() class and its corresponding block class:
+For more information see the API of the :py:class:`~oemof.solph.options.NonConvex` class and its corresponding block class :py:class:`~oemof.solph.blocks.NonConvex`.
-:py:class:`~oemof.solph.blocks.BinaryFlow`.

-.. note:: The usage of these classes can sometimes be tricky as there are many interdenpendencies.
+.. note:: The usage of this class can sometimes be tricky as there are many interdenpendencies.
 So
           check out the examples and do not hesitate to ask the developers if your model does not work as expected.